How To Find Cheap Flights (+ Practical Tips)

 Be flexible.
 It’s been said over and over.
 It’s such a common tip that you probably ignore it subconsciously.

-What even does it mean to be flexible?
+What does it even mean to be flexible?

 When you fly, where you fly, which airlines you use, how little luggage you have, open jaw flights, opting out of perks… these are all examples of being flexible.